Our fast-moving Science Shows and Science Incursions, will inspire students and support your curriculum.

 Level: Year 3 to 8

-- The difference between hot and cold
+- The difference between hot and cold and our touch sense

 - We look at reflection, radiation, convection & conduction of heat using examples